umarhassan-mitodl/17.407-fall-2005/content/pages/readings.md

 Godwin, Paul H. B. "Change and Continuity in Chinese Military Doctrine, 1949-1999."
 In *Chinese Warfighting: The PLA Experience Since 1949*.
 Edited by Mark A. Ryan, David M. Finkelstein, and Michael A. McDevitt.
 Armonk, NY: M.E.
 Sharpe, 2003, pp. 23-55.
 ISBN: 9780765610874.

-Information Office of the State Council of the People's Republic of China. [*China's National Defense in 2004*](http://www.china.org.cn/e-white/20041227/index.htm).
+Information Office of the State Council of the People's Republic of China. {{% resource_link "a08ac830-ed2b-4768-a09c-67121a808eb0" "*China's National Defense in 2004*" %}}.
 December 2004, Chapters I-IV.

-Jiang Zemin's Report at 16th Party Congress. "[VII.
-National Defense and Army Building](http://www.bjreview.com/17thCPC/txt/2007-10/10/content_79209_4.htm)."
+Jiang Zemin's Report at 16th Party Congress. "{{% resource_link "e65a5b14-4b78-43a3-9d0b-486c6a58fb88" "VII.
+National Defense and Army Building" %}}."

 Gill, Bates, James Mulvenon, and Mark Stokes.
 "The Chinese Second Artillery Corps: Transition To Credible Deterrence."
 In *The People's Liberation Army as Organization: Reference Vol. v1.0*.
 Edited by James C. Mulvenon, and Andrew N. D. Yang.
 Santa Monica, CA: Rand Corporation, pp. 510-517, 536-560, skim rest.

-Brown, Harold, Joseph W. Prueher, and Adam Segal. [*Chinese Military Power: Report of an Independent Task Force*](http://www.cfr.org/publication.html?id=5985)*.* New York, NY: Council on Foreign Relations Press, 2003.
+Brown, Harold, Joseph W. Prueher, and Adam Segal. {{% resource_link "b25d3386-2752-48a4-bb9d-01cea09471e2" "*Chinese Military Power: Report of an Independent Task Force*" %}}*.* New York, NY: Council on Foreign Relations Press, 2003.

 Office of the Secretary of Defense.
-The Military Power of the People's Republic of China (July 2005). ([PDF - 1.3 MB](http://www.dod.mil/news/Jul2005/d20050719china.pdf))
+The Military Power of the People's Republic of China (July 2005). ({{% resource_link "fc763db7-2151-4aa9-a71e-d37ef9d5f72f" "PDF - 1.3 MB" %}})

 *Recommended*
 Whiting, Allen. *The Chinese Calculus of Deterrence*.
 Ann Arbor, MI: University of Michigan Press, 1981, pp. 196-223.
 ISBN: 9780472969005.